jakeiglasson/refurbished_laptop_marketplace/project_files/readme.md

 ### USERS:

+The Users model has the following relationships:

-Each user may have many laptop orders
+* Each user may have many laptop orders.

-Each user may have many laptops (only if theyre a seller)
+* Each user may have many laptops (only if theyre a seller).

 ### LAPTOP BRANDS:

-Each laptop brand has many laptops
+* Each laptop brand has many laptops.

 ### GRADES:

-Each grade has many laptops
+* Each grade has many laptops.

 ### CPUS:

-Each CPU has many laptops
+* Each CPU has many laptops.

 ### RAM:

-Each RAM has many laptops
+* Each RAM has many laptops.

 ### HARD DRIVES:

-Each Hard Drive has many laptops
+* Each Hard Drive has many laptops.

 ### LAPTOPS: